• Skip to primary navigation

 Most people who don’t build wealth tend to be too conservative if they invest at all.
 These people invest in things such as savings accounts, CD’s, and other investments that have very low risk of losing their money, but have terrible returns.

 However, wealth builders consider riskier investments if they believe they will get a good return on their money without the potential of losing the entire investment.
-Some of their favorite investments are individual stocks, businesses, and income generating real estate.
+Some of their favorite “riskier” investments are individual stocks, businesses, cryptocurrencies, and art/collectibles.

 What I’m doing: I have several low risk investments such as mutual funds and real estate.
 However, I do have some investments that carry more risk.
-I’m invested in a few individual stocks and getting started investing in cryptocurrencies (Bitcoin, Ethereum) as well.
-I also have an opportunity to invest in a bank startup but haven’t decided whether to invest yet.
+I’m invested in a couple of individual stocks started investing in cryptocurrencies (Bitcoin, Ethereum) several years ago as well.
+I've also invested in a medical robotics startup that will hopefully go public soon.

 My Score: 8

 I believe spending less than you earn is one of the most important habits of wealthy people there is.
-There is no way you can build wealth if you consistently consume every dollar you make.
+There is no way you can build wealth if you consistently spend more than you make.

 People with wealthy habits understand that living a reasonable, frugal lifestyle is key.
 Living on less than you make allows you to have money to set aside for wealth building activities.